 All convection ovens have a fan to circulate air.
 True convection ovens have a heating element near the fan to warm the air and maintain a more consistent temperature.
 The terms “third-element” and “European convection” mean the same thing as “true convection.”
 If you’re comparing convection and true convection, true convection offers the most accurate cooking temperature.

-Countertop convection ovens are typically less expensive than wall-mounted models.
-They’re also portable and often come with a long list of extra functions like air frying, browning, roasting, rotisserie, and toasting.
+Countertop convection ovens, sometimes called portable convection ovens, are typically less expensive than wall-mounted models.
+Coming in french door, toaster, and microwave models, these ovens are easy to move around and often come with a long list of extra functions like air frying, browning, roasting, rotisserie, and toasting.
 Many people use these ovens as second ovens in addition to their full-size ovens.

-Both countertop and wall-mounted ovens can be convection or true convection.
+Both wall-mounted and countertop ovens can be convection or true convection.
 Gas ranges may also have a convection option.
-However, to use it the oven must also work with electricity because gas cannot power convection.
+However, a traditional oven must also work with electricity because gas cannot power convection.

 Fan and Exhaust System